Humans logo

 Scene 1

 Initially when I'd approached Juliet in my writing, I'd wondered if I even needed to include her.
 I'd still blindly given her a lot of credit for my survival.
 After writing, I'm not sure how I'd ever conceived the notion it could have been avoided.
-It would have just left gaps.
+It would have just left gaps and missing context.

 One time Juliet looked at me sadly and said she thought she was the problem.
 I looked back at her said and told her she wasn't.
 I knew the problem was that I couldn't open up to her.
 But I was rather on my own and no one else knew it either.
 Mother Teresa knew I was head over heels, but she never knew how much.

 The act of making coffee became contentious to me.
 I've always been pretty sexually expressive, although very nervous with my own body.
 Mother Teresa took me on what she called 'The Walk of Shame' to get contraceptives.
-Towards the end she'd look over at a gleeful me and say, "You don't feel much shame, do you?" and I just said, "Nope!" because I didn't.
-I knew I loved Juliet and that really seemed to people's worry.
-Not so much of the wedlock stuff unless you were religious.
+Towards the end she'd look over at a gleeful me and said, "You don't feel much shame, do you?" and I just said, "Nope!" because I didn't.
+I knew I loved Juliet.

 I wasn't comfortable with Juliet at first.
 I was a weird, nerdy boy who was with the most beautiful girl in the world, the pressure was grand, but I'd always make it big.
 I saw an alien body when I looked in the mirror.
 Always being gentle, she convinced me that she did find my body attractive, even with the acne that riddled my back and brain.